castle-engine/castle-engine/examples/research_special_rendering_methods/test_rendering_opengl_capabilities/README.md

 - _Automatic_:

     This is the default CGE behavior, in normal CGE applications.
-Run with command-line parameter `-render=automatic` to set `TGLFeatures.RequestCapabilities := rcAutomatic`.
+Run with command-line parameter `--render=automatic` to set `TGLFeatures.RequestCapabilities := rcAutomatic`.

     We ask for context with latest OpenGL version, but also with compatibility API entry points.
 If everything goes well and we get a context with at least OpenGL 2.0, then we use shaders and modern features for everything (`GLFeatures.EnableFixedFunction` will be `false`).
 If we get ancient or buggy OpenGL version, we use `GLFeatures.EnableFixedFunction = true`.